WHERE WE WORK

 We were warned back in 2004 that the slum was too dangerous for us, that no "muzungus" (white people) walked there.
 Originally a British Colonial Farm, Tuwan had over the years following independence morphed into a large slum, a local center of prostitution, criminal gangs, and the sale of illegal liquor.
 In 2007, we ventured in with Kenyan escorts, and we have been there since.

-We are convinced that God loves these people and that His compassion, demonstrated wisely with practical support, can transform Tuwan, one life and one family at a time.
+We are convinced that God loves these people and that His compassion, demonstrated wisely with practical support, can transform Tuwan and adjoining communities, one life and one family at a time.
 We also believe that transformation will be reproduced in Kenya, Africa, and the world.

 Kitale Town is located in the Western Rift Valley of Kenya, about 380 km, or 236 miles northwest of Nairobi.
 It is the administrative and commercial capital of Trans-Nzoia District, and a frontier town for the northern Kenya region.
 Situated on the fertile slopes of Mt.
 Elgon, it is referred to as the country's "breadbasket" because of its tremendous agricultural potential.